 What to write?

-In general, applying for Tier 1 Exceptional Talent Visa I followed the recommendations at page 25 of the Tech Nation UK Guidelines.
-However, they have given like the roadmap what to write about.
-Hence, following these key aspects only your creativity and imagination will help you to make not only informative but also interesting Personal Statement.
-However, I am sure that for business guys it is easier to write such stories than for techies.
-Because, at the final point it’s all about selling you and your skills.
+In general, applying for Tier 1 Exceptional Talent Visa, I followed the recommendations on page 25 of the Tech Nation UK Guidelines.
+However, they have given like the roadmap what to write.
+Hence, following critical aspects, only your creativity and imagination will help you to make not only informative but also entertaining Personal Statement.
+However, I am sure that for business guys, it is easier to write such stories than for techies.
+Because at the final point, it’s all about selling you and your skills.

-Frankly speaking, your application will be shown in text format.
-No html-tags or any other formatting will be available (at least, when I have applied it was in this manner).
-That is why a plain text is the best option and your Personal Statement will look like a story but not answers to the questions of these Guidelines.
+Your application will be shown in text format.
+No HTML-tags or any other formatting will be available (at least, when I have applied it was in this manner).
+That is why a plain text is the best option, and your Personal Statement will look like a story but not answers to the questions of these Guidelines.

 Example of Personal Statement

-Firstly, I made my introduction and write why I am doing this Personal Statement.
-Please, be humble and write with respect to people who will spend some time to read your thoughts.
+Firstly, I made my introduction and write why I am making this Personal Statement.
+Please, be humble and write concerning people who will spend some time to read your thoughts.

 Past and accomplishments

-After that I have briefly told about my achievements in different tech areas, wrote about years of professional experience, my passion to entrepreneurship and my own project.
+After that, I have briefly told about my achievements in different tech areas, wrote about years of professional experience, my passion for entrepreneurship and my project.
 I mentioned about international recognition of my project (awards and participation in different international programmes).

-After this I clarified why the UK is the best option for me and my startup to grow and become successful.
-Here I explain about key institutions with which I planned to collaborate and wrote about what they will gain benefits in cooperation with my projects.
+After this, I clarified why the UK is the best option for my startup and me to grow and become successful.
+Here I explain about key institutions with which I planned to collaborate and write about what they will gain benefits in cooperation with my projects.

 London or not

-Then part I told about my choice of city (currently – London), but explained why I hope not to stop at the capital of the country and move in other region.
+Then the part I told about my choice of city (currently – London) but explained why I hope not to stop at the capital of the country and move in another region.